The dive team from HMS Arethusa on Diego Garcia - June 1979 - led by Lt Richard Dunne RN

 Purpose of this site

-This site contains information not normally available elsewhere.
-It has been obtained from a variety of sources, including the National Archives, other researchers, and Freedom of Information requests to UK and US authorities.
+This site contains information often not available elsewhere.
+It has been obtained from a variety of sources, including the UK National Archives, other researchers, and Freedom of Information requests to UK and US authorities.

-For many years, the British Government has been content to allow the Chagos Archipelago and the British Indian Ocean Territory to remain hidden from the public view; - secret deals with the US Government; the appalling treatment of the indigenous Chagossian population, leading to their exile; and the refusal to give redress for past Government actions.
-This attitude of concealment persists to the present day.
+For many years, the British Government was content to allow the Chagos Archipelago and the British Indian Ocean Territory to remain hidden from the public view; - secret deals with the US Government; the appalling treatment of the indigenous Chagossian population, leading to their exile; and the refusal to give redress for past Government actions.
+Despite the great publicity that the territory and their former population has attracted in the recent decade, this attitude unfortunately persists.
+Secrecy has been replaced by suspicion that any information freely given might be used to undermine the United Kingdom's position or for bad publicity.
+Journalists continue to be banned from visiting the islands.

 If you have information that you think should appear on this site then please send it to the Website Editor.
 If you think anything is wrong then please also contact him.